ecohealthalliance/ansible-elasticsearch-river-mongo/README.md

 You will probably need to override these variables to point the river at your mongodb collection and specify what you want your elasticsearch index to be called.
-**Also, your mongo instance much be configured as a node in a replica set.**
+**Also, your mongo instance must be configured as a node in a replica set.**
-Setting river_configure_mongo to yes will configure your local mongo intance if you are running a compatible version.
+Setting river_configure_mongo to yes will configure your local mongo instance if you are running a compatible version.
 (We are using a version from an ubuntu apt package).